potassco/constraint-handler/docs/reference/collections.md

 # Collections

 This page documents the collection types available in the language.
-Because collections require variables for their variables in addition to themselves, they do not follow the normal assign schema.
+Because collections require variables for their elements in addition to themselves, they do not use the `assign/3` predicate used for [variables](./values_and_variables.md#variable).

 Instead, specific `declare` and `assign` predicates are provided for each collection type.
 Declare predicates are used to create new collections, while assign predicates are used to add elements to existing collections.

 ---